tungli/F5170-julia/5_Interactions/README.md

 >  Answer the following questions:
 >  * What is the physical meaning of the initial condition for the distribution function?
 >  * What kind of particles could the distribution functions describe?
->  * The collision frequency is *5e8* Hz, which is a resonable value.
+>  * The collision frequency is *5e8* Hz, which is a reasonable value.
 What is the time necessary for reaching the equilibrium?
 >  * Try increasing and decreasing the collision frequency in the script.
 What happens with the time necessary for reaching equilibrium and why?